cakephp/docs/en/appendices/4-0-migration-guide.rst

 Database
 --------

-* If your database's timezone does not match PHP timezone then you can use the ``DateTime::setTimezone()`` method.
+* If your database's timezone does not match PHP timezone then you can use ``DateTime::setDatabaseTimezone()``.
 See :ref:`datetime-type` for details.
+* ``DateTime::setKeepDatabaseTimezone()`` allows you to keep the database time zone in the DateTime objects created by queries.
 * ``Cake\Database\Log\LoggedQuery`` now implements ``JsonSerializable``.
 * ``Cake\Database\Connection`` now allows using any PSR-3 logger.
 As a result those using the standalone database package are no longer forced to use